erickaoshoulin/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the lane is not a strait line, say, a curve in challenge video.

-Another shortcoming could be ...
+Another shortcoming could be that not all the camera is callibrated before mount on a car.
+Some magic number should be tuning like 320 in my case to filter out unessary segments.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to revise draw_line() function.
+Current pipeline we can only detect line, but we can not detect curve.
+We should find out some alorithm to detect curve.
+We should should implement curve fitting function to draw the line instead of line fitting.

-Another potential improvement could be to ...
+Another potential improvement could be to that regions_of_interest() could be not robust enough when the camera is not calibrated before mount on the car.